 But even so, no cities reached the World Health Organization’s recommended annual average PM2.5 level of 10µg/m³.
 And as of the end of 2017, only 107 of China’s 338 cities of prefectural level or higher had reached the WHO’s interim standard of 35µg/m³.

 The previous plan had not addressed a primary pollutant that made the air deadly in many cities: ground-level ozone- highly irritating gas created by volatile organic compounds (VOCs) reacting with nitrogen oxides released from vehicles.
 Although ozone in the upper atmosphere protects the Earth by blocking solar radiation, it is extremely toxic in the troposphere and could cause asthma and respiratory tract infections among residents.
-The new action plan focuses more on ozone pollution as it added targets for both VOCs and nitrogen oxides; emissions reductions of 10% and 15%, respectively, by 2020.
+The new action plan focuses more on ozone pollution as it adds targets for both VOCs and nitrogen oxides: emissions reductions of 10% and 15%, respectively, by 2020.

-Air pollution levels in major Chinese cities at the turn of this century were almost exactly at the level of London at the height of the Industrial Revolution in 1890.
-But China cleaned up its air twice as fast as the United Kingdom did after the Great Smog of postwar London killed 8000 people.
+Air pollution levels in major cities in China at the turn of this century were almost exactly at the level of London at the height of the Industrial Revolution in 1890.
+But China cleaned up its air twice as fast as the United Kingdom did after the Great Smog of postwar London killed 8 000 people.

-Recent research suggests that China’s fight against pollution has already laid the foundation for extraordinary gains in the country’s life expectancy.
-The citizen can now expect to live 2.4 years longer on average if the declines in air pollution persisted.
+Recent research suggests that China’s fight against air pollution has laid the foundations for extraordinary gains in the country’s life expectancy.
+The average citizen can now expect to live 2.4 years longer on average if the declines in air pollution persist.